ZephyrLib/se-radio-transmission-protocol/README.md

 To send data through an open connection invoke `IConnection.SendData`, passing a `string` as an argument.
 If the method returned `true`, the data was queued up and will be sent in the next few update cycles.
 However, a `false` return value can indicate that the connection is not yet ready for data transmission, or is closed.
 These conection states can be tested with `IsReady` and `IsClosed` properties of `IConnection` object.

 Once the data is sent, it will be received by the target and `onDataReceive` delegate will be invoked on the target's PB.
+### 3 Which code do I use?
+1. ConnectionProtocol.cs
+   >Source code and the api reference that should be used if developing a script in Visual Studio
+2. ConnectionProtocol_PB_API.cs
+   >Compressed and somewhat obfuscated code with all internal member and variable names reduced to one-letter to save space in the programming block
+3. PB_Test.cs
+   >A test script that is used to test whether the the protocol is working as intended
 ## Notes
 1. At the moment the script has not been widely tested, and as such may contain bugs that will cause connections to close at some points or script termination.
 2. Any bug reports are welcome to be submitted (include exception from script and brief summary of actions that lead to the script termination).